 Thesis and examinations

-All M.S. candidates must pass a final oral examination or thesis defense.
-The exam will focus on coursework completed in the program, depending on the student's program of study.
-In the event of failure, students may repeat the oral examination once.
+All AREC M.S. candidates must pass a final oral examination or a thesis defense, this exam will focus on the student's coursework/projects, and those in AEPA will complete a thesis, for which a thesis defense is required.
+In the event of failure, students may repeat the oral examination/defense once.

 Students are required to earn a 3.0 (B) grade or better in each of their core courses and a 3.0 (B) average GPA in all graduate coursework.
 Students failing to maintain a 3.0 grade average will be placed on academic probation and possibly dropped from the program.
 If this occurs, the student must petition the Graduate Advisory Committee for permission to re-enter the program.

 AREC 504 Production Economics (3 units)

 AREC 513 Consumption Economics & Price Analysis (3 units)